Planet

 After the case is transferred by the prosecutor’s office, the question of the admissibility of extradition is considered by the Appellate Court of the respective emirate.
 This is a key stage where the court analyzes the legality of the request, the presence of double criminality, compliance with procedural requirements, absence of political motivation, and adherence to human rights.

 Meetings are held in an open or closed format.
-The court hears the position of the General Prosecutor’s Office, the representative of the foreign state, and the lawyers of the detainee.
+The court hears the position of the General Prosecutor’s Office, the representative of the foreign state, and the lawyers of detainee.
 Possible risks are also assessed: the threat of torture, violation of the right to a fair trial, the death penalty, or cruel treatment in the requesting country.
 The court’s decision may either favor extradition or result in a refusal.

 Step 3: Decision-making and the right to appeal